-The following Figure 5 provides an overview of the management system, illustrating the work flow processes involved together with the information flows supporting the work flows.
+The following Figure 5 provides an overview of the management system, illustrating the workflow processes involved together with the information flows supporting the workflows.

-Figure 5: Overview of Management System
+Figure 5: Overview of management system

-6.3 Dealing with Customer Requests
+6.3 Dealing with customer requests

-Council operates a computerised Customer Request Management System to log, track and monitor the process of complaints and service requests made by residents and other persons.
+Council operates a computerised customer request management system to log, track and monitor the process of complaints and service requests made by residents and other persons.

-Council's Customer Service Unit is the first point of contact for all persons making a complaint or requesting some form of action in relation to the road and drainage Maintenance matters.
+Council's Customer Service Unit is the first point of contact for people making a complaint or requesting some form of action in relation to the road and drainage maintenance matters.

-Customer Action Requests concerning the road and drainage Maintenance function will be forwarded electronically to the Council Asset Inspector, who will respond to such requests and arrange to carry out the required works in accordance with the timeframes stipulated in this Plan.
-This is shown in Appendix 2.
+Customer action requests concerning the road and drainage maintenance function will be forwarded electronically to the Council Asset Inspector, who will respond to requests and arrange to carry out the required works in accordance with the timeframes stipulated in this Plan, as shown in Appendix 2.

-The overall high level Management System flow chart is provided in Appendix 4 - Roadside Vegetation Inspection Frequencies and Response Times.
+The overall high-level management system flow chart is provided in Appendix 4 - Roadside vegetation inspection frequencies and response times.